-In 1975 I purchased a Pentax KX camera, an LPL enlarger and a Durst colour enlarger.
+In 1975 I purchased a Pentax KX camera and an LPL B&W enlarger.
 I explored the Great Western Tiers walking tracks during my annual leave,

 and at weekends, drove around in the country with my friends, looking for things to photograph.